2017 Seattle mayoral election: Results

 By August 8, local media said Durkan and Moon appeared certain to have their names on the general election ballot, with 186,784 ballots counted representing 40.28% of registered voters, and about 1,200 Seattle ballots left.
 Most of the remaining ballots were awaiting signature challenges.
 Oliver had begun a campaign of 'ballot chasing', encouraging supporters whose ballots had been challenged to contact the elections office to defend them.
 Durkan and Moon said they supported Oliver's efforts to make sure every vote is counted.
 Durkan, with 27.96% was still secure in her position, while Moon's lead over Oliver had decreased to 1,362, larger than the number of remaining ballots.
 After an election is certified, a recount is mandatory when candidates are separated by very slim margins.
 Moon did not announce she had won, and Oliver did not concede.
 Moon said she contacted Farrell, Hasegawa, McGinn, and Oliver to begin discussing working together.
-Oliver signaled that if Moon moved to the general she would support Moon, while the others are waiting for the final results.
+Oliver signaled that if Moon moved to the general they would support Moon, while the others are waiting for the final results.

 King County Elections certified the final result on August 15, with no significant changes from the late running totals, and Durkan and Moon remaining in the winning first and second positions.
 The 1,170 vote margin between Oliver and Moon met one of the criteria for an automatic recount, a separation of 2,000 or fewer votes, but the 0.63 percentage point difference was greater than the second criterion, a 0.5 or smaller percentage point margin.
-Oliver conceded after the results were announced, but did not endorse either Durkan or Moon, and said the Peoples Party would not be making any endorsements.
+Oliver conceded after the results were announced, but did not endorse either Durkan or Moon, and said the People's Party would not make any endorsements.